openMF/community-app/README.md

 2. Clone this repository to your local filesystem (default branch is 'develop')

-3. To download the dependencies, and be able to build, first install bower & grunt:
+3. To download the dependencies, and be able to build, first install bower & grunt

 ```
 npm install -g bower
 npm install -g grunt-cli
 ```

-4. Next pull the runtime and build time dependencies by running bower and npm install commands on the project root folder:
+4. Next pull the runtime and build time dependencies by running bower and npm install commands on the project root folder

 ```
  bower install